tametick/Fuel/readme.txt

 Controls:
 * movement: arrow keys.
 * fire blaster: ctrl.
 You can also aim your blaster in a different direction by pressing the arrow keys before releasing ctrl.
-* toggle anti-grav belt: alt
+* toggle anti-grav belt: shift

 See the bottom of this file for alternative controls.